-- 2.1.1 SafetyNET services provide shipping with navigational and meteorological warnings, meteorological forecasts, shore-to-ship distress alerts, SAR information and other urgent information in accordance with the requirements of the International Convention for the Safety of Life at Sea (SOLAS), 1974, as amended.
+2.1.1 SafetyNET- services provides shipping with navigational and meteorological warnings, meteorological forecasts, shore-to-ship distress alerts, SAR information and other urgent information in accordance with the requirements of the International Convention for the Safety of Life at Sea (SOLAS), 1974, as amended.
 It is suitable for use in all sizes and types of ships.
-Figure 1 illustrates the way the service is structured. - 2.1.2 SafetyNET [and SafetyNET II] are services of the EGC system and are specifically designed for promulgation of MSI as a part of the GMDSS.
-The EGC system provides an automatic method of broadcasting messages to both fixed and variable geographical areas.
-It is designed with the capability to provide services within the coverage areas of geostationary satellites, known as satellite Ocean Regions (approximately between 76°N and 76°S).
-In addition to providing services to ships operating in sea area A3, it also provides the means of disseminating MSI to coastal warning areas not covered by the International NAVTEX service.
+Figure 1 illustrates the way the service is

+2.1.2 SafetyNET and SafetyNET III areis a services of Inmarsat's the EGC system and wareas specifically designed for promulgation of MSI as a part of the GMDSS.
+The EGC system (technically a part of the Inmarsat C system) provides an automatic method of broadcasting messages to both fixed and variable geographical areas.
+It is designed with the capability to provide services within the coverage areas of geostationary satellites, known as satellite Occan Riegions (approximately between 76°N and 76°S).
+In addition to providing services to ships operating in sea area A3, it also provides the means of disseminating MSI to coastal warning areas not covered by the